Looney Tunes Cartoons: Voice cast

+Wile E. Coyote appears, but does not talk.

+Episodes

 Home media

 Ten episodes of the show (all centering around Bugs) were released as bonus features for the Bugs Bunny 80th Anniversary Collection Blu-ray set on December 1, 2020.
-The first three seasons became available to iTunes on August 29, 2021.
+The first season became available to iTunes on August 29, 2021.

 Release

-Following its Annecy premiere, the series' first 10 episodes was released on HBO Max on May 27, 2020, with the next 20 episodes releasing through April 29, 2021.
+Following its Annecy premiere, the series' first 10 episodes were released on HBO Max on May 27, 2020, with the next 20 episodes released through April 29, 2021.
 The series also premiered on Cartoon Network on July 5, 2021, to promote Space Jam: A New Legacy.
 On April Fools Day, ACME Night aired a marathon of selected shorts with segments of Bugs Bunny pulling pranks on illusionist Kevin Parry.

 International broadcast

 In Canada, the series premiered on Teletoon on October 11, 2020.
 In Australia and New Zealand, the series premiered on Cartoon Network on April 23, 2021.
 In the United Kingdom and Ireland, the series premiered on Boomerang on June 7, 2021.
+On the same date, it premiered on Boomerang in Central and Eastern Europe.
 In Japan, the series premiered on Cartoon Network on August 15, 2021.

 Reception

-The first ten shorts debuted at Annecy International Animated Film Festival in June 2019 and were met with very positive reactions, being described as true to the spirit of the original Looney Tunes shorts.
+The first ten shorts debuted at the Annecy International Animated Film Festival in June 2019, and were met with very positive reactions, being described as true to the spirit of the original Looney Tunes shorts.
 Film reviewing site Oneofus.net noted: "While only time will tell if these shorts will become classics, they decidedly will be seen as a noble attempt to bring the "Looney" back into Looney Tunes.
 The cartoons are manic, beautifully animated, and feature amazing voice acting.
 Even the music tries to recapture the spirit of the originals.
 Even the characters are doing like what they did in old 30s and 40s shorts".

 The official launch of the first ten episodes with HBO Max was also met with positive reviews.
 Review aggregator Rotten Tomatoes reported an approval rating of 88% based on 25 reviews, with an average rating of 8.00/10.
 The critics' consensus reads: "A vibrantly goofy return to form, Looney Tunes Cartoons is perfectly calibrated cartoon comedy".
-Metacritic gave the series a weighted score of 71 out of 100 based on 11 reviews, indicating "generally favorable reviews".
+Metacritic gave the series a weighted score of 71 out of 100 based on 11 reviews, indicating "generally favorable" reviews.